CloudCompare/CloudComPy/doc/UseMacOSCondaBinary.md

 ### Current status and problems:

  - The RANSAC-SD plugin does not work (infinite loop).
+ - The PoissonRecon plugin aborts.
  - The plugins QRDB, QSTEP, QTREEISO are not available.
  - Jupyter and Spyder provided with conda are not yet working.
  - The signature and notarization of CloudComPy and CloudCompare should be OK but it will be confirmed by your feedback (execution of the code on your Mac is possible and does not require to modify protections).